kraken-io/kraken-php/README.md

 ## Usage - Image Upload

-If you want to upload your images directly to Kraken API use the `kraken->upload()` method.
+If you want to upload your images directly to Kraken.io API use the `kraken->upload()` method.
 You will need to provide two mandatory parameters in an array - `file` which is the absolute path to the file and `wait` or `callback_url`.

 In the `$data` array you will find the same optimization properties as with the `url` option above.